cubt85iz/automatos-server/README.md

 ## Implementation

 Containers are defined using quadlets and placed in the /etc/containers/systemd folder.
-Many of these containers require additional variables/volumes.
-The automatos-server-config repo creates systemd drop-ins for the values.
-Check out the automatism servers config repo for specifying these.
+Many of these container require additional variables/volumes.
+Check out the automatos-server-config repo for more information.